TIY-Durham/2016-SPRING-FEE/00--Ready-Player-One/INSTALLFEST.md

 * `ruby`

 Test that each of these is installed correctly by running `which` on each of them, just like we did for `brew`.
 You should get ouput that starts with `/usr/local/bin/` and ends with the command name, e.g. `/usr/local/bin/git`.
 Finally, run `brew list` and [take a screenshot](https://support.apple.com/en-us/HT201361) of the result, which should list all of those _packages_ we just installed.
 Attach that screenshot to your _WIP Issue_ and you're ready to [install and configure Prezto](PREZTO.md)!

+## One Final Warning

+Please adhere to these instructions when installing these tools on your Mac. _Please do not install `node` by any other means!_ There are all kinds of instructions and tutorials out there for how to install this software on your Mac, some of which are outdated and don't account for a nice, sane package manager like Homebrew.
+While it's important to know that _nothing you can do will irrevocably harm your computer_, there are [some trolls on the internet](https://en.m.wikipedia.org/wiki/Internet_troll) who will try to ruin your day with certain evil incantations that will not be repeated here. _Stay on the yellow brick road, Dorothy!_

+In general, _you should avoid executing commands that include `sudo`_ until you really [understand what it does](https://en.m.wikipedia.org/wiki/Sudo) and [when to use it](http://www.techrepublic.com/blog/linux-and-open-source/do-you-sudo-learn-the-basics/).
+That probably won't be you for a while, so avoiding `sudo` is a Good Idea for now.